 Synthetic bags keep you warm even if you’re wet but are heavier, bulkier, and don’t provide as much warmth.
 You can also bring a sleeping pad that makes the sleeping bag more comfortable in a light, packable manner.

 Next, bring a tent and ground cloth.
 Your tent should be lightweight with a rainfly and vestibule and the ground cloth will help maintain your tent for longer.
 You’ll also need tools and directions for pitching the tent, so make sure you’ve kept those altogether if you need them or have used the tent before.

 Food and cooking

 Then, evaluate the types of equipment you’ll need to cook and eat it.
 It is always pretty safe to say that you’ll need a fork, spoon, cup, and bowl.
-That said if the meals necessitate it also pack small pots and pans and other cooking equipment as needed.
+That said if the meals are necessitated it also packs small pots and pans and other cooking equipment as needed.

-How should I make sure I bring the right about gear?
+How should I make sure I bring the right gear?
 Read and talk to experienced riders.
 Make sure you do your research before you set out on a tour.
-The last thing you want it to head out there and not know what you’re doing.
+The last thing you want is to head out there and not know what you’re doing.

 That said, if you’re feeling stuck then talking to experienced riders (even if it’s just at the store where you buy your gear down the street) can be a great way to find the advice for which you’re seeking.

 What are panniers and trailers?
 Panniers are a kind of side bag that you can put on your e-bike while you ride.
 Trailers are small containers with wheels that trail behind your bike that allow you to bring whatever you want with you.
 Bonus: trailers can sometimes be motorized so they don’t add to your load—they just allow you to bring what you need.